Mari Tanaka

-Mari Tanaka (田中 麻里, Tanaka Mari) is a Japanese former professional tennis player.
+Mari Tanaka (田中 真梨, Tanaka Mari) is a Japanese former professional tennis player.

 Career

 In her career, she won four singles titles and 18 doubles titles on the ITF Women's Circuit.
 In August 2013, she achieved a career-high singles ranking of world No. 287.
 On 12 May 2014, she peaked at No. 189 in the doubles rankings by the Women's Tennis Association (WTA).